Hundreds of thousands of people using niche dating and hookup apps have had their profiles and data leaked online in an unsecured database.

 The database held more than 20 million files totalling 845GB and included “incredibly sensitive” images, details of user profiles, private conversations and audio recordings.

-- See how using a VPN can help you stay anonymous online
+- See how using the best VPN can help you stay anonymous online

 - The best antivirus software: stay protected on your devices